from sympy import *

 \(- I_{L1} L_{1} s - I_{L2} M s + v_{3} = 0\)

-The sysmbols generated by the Python code are extraced by the SymPy function free_symbols and then declared as SymPy variables.
+The symbols generated by the Python code are extracted by the SymPy function free_symbols and then declared as SymPy variables.
 Then the equations are solved and the results are displayed.

 # turn the free symbols into SymPy variables